ZMedia Purwodadi

 Conclusion: Teaching Balance in a Connected Era

 Digital technology can unlock incredible learning opportunities, but without guidance, it can also create distraction, stress, and disengagement.
-By promoting digital wellness, schools help students develop healthy habits, strong focus, and responsible online behavior—skills that extend far beyond the classroom.
+By promoting digital wellness, schools help students develop healthy habits, strong focus, and responsible online behaviour—skills that extend far beyond the classroom.

 Building solutions for digital wellness is not about limiting access but teaching balance, mindfulness, and responsibility.
 In a connected world, schools that prioritise these practices prepare students to thrive academically, socially, and emotionally.